MetaTT: A Global Tensor-Train Adapter for Parameter-Efficient Fine-Tuning: Experimental Details

-While VeRA \cite{kopiczko2023vera} extensively reported the set of hyper-parameters used to benchmark the method against LoRA on RoBERTa$_{\text{Base}}$ and RoBERTa$_{\text{Large}}$ \cite[Table 8]{kopiczko2023vera}, just like LoRA, VeRA fine-tunes the weights of both the classifier head and the shared parameters \cite[\S 4.1]{kopiczko2023vera}.
-However, allowing the whole classifier head to be trainable significantly blows up the total number of trainable parameters (adds about $400$K parameters for RoBERTa$_{\text{Base}}$ for VeRA with sequence length of $1024$), effectively hiding the sole impact of the shareable hyper-parameters.
+Several of the baselines reported in \cref{tab:roberta-combined} had extensively reported the set of hyper-parameters used to benchmark against LoRA: VeRA \cite[Tables 8, 9]{kopiczko2023vera}, LoRETTA \cite[Tables 12, 13]{yang2024loretta}, LoRTA \cite[Tables 11, 12]{hounie2024lorta}, LoTR \cite[\S D]{bershatsky2024lotr}, MTL-LoRA and MoE-LoRA \cite[Table 7]{yang2025mtl}).
+However, except for LoTR and LoRTA, all other methods report accuracy after fine-tuning the weights of both the classifier head and the shared parameters.
+However, allowing the whole classifier head to be trainable significantly blows up the total number of trainable parameters (e.g., adds about $400$K parameters for \rbase in case of VeRA with sequence length of $1024$), effectively hiding the sole impact of the shareable hyper-parameters.
 As such we re-run the benchmarking by freezing the classifier heads.
 We believe that this is necessary for a fair comparison.
-We also report the new set of hyper-parameters for replicating these results in the following paragraphs.
+We also report the new set of hyper-parameters for replicating these results in the following subsections.